zenomt/webid-auth-protocol/README.md

 claim to its `id_token` from above, and signing it with the private keying material associated with the `cnf` claim of its `id_token`.

-The agent sends a request to the `pop_endpoint` URI, including the *proof-token*, and if using the redirect response mode, a `redirect_uri` and a `state`.
+The agent sends a request to the `webid_pop_endpoint` URI, including the *proof-token*, and if using the redirect response mode, a `redirect_uri` and a `state`.